rakutentech/ios-inappmessaging/README.md

 To help IAM identify users, please set a new preference every time a user changes their login state i.e. when they log in or log out.
 After logout is complete please call  `registerPreference()` with nil parameter.
-Not all identifiers have to be provided*.
+Not all identifiers have to be provided.
-**NOTE**: *For our internal users - for user targeting you must provide an accessToken.
+**NOTE:** For our internal users - for user targeting you must provide an accessToken.
 If you are setting an accessToken you must also provide associated userId in `IAMPreference`.

 ```swift
 let preference = IAMPreferenceBuilder()